 If you’re looking for some of the best making predictions games and activities for ESL, then you’re certainly in the right place.
-We have 14 of them to try out, along with making predictions worksheets, lesson plans and more.
+We have 14 predicting games to try out, along with making predictions worksheets, lesson plans and more.

 Without further ado, let’s get to the predicting activities and games.

 One of my favourite ESL activities is surveys.
 They not only cover a range of skills but they also get students out of their seats and moving around the classroom talking to their classmates.

 It’s easy to make one about future predictions, or you can have students make their own questions for it.
 Want to learn more?
 Check this out: